Large Language Models Approach Expert Pedagogical Quality in Math Tutoring but Differ in Instructional and Linguistic Profiles: Methodology

+\paragraph{Instructional Features} Three instructional features capture tutors' use of pedagogically salient discourse moves derived from accountable talk theory \cite{michaels2010accountable}, which conceptualizes high-quality learning interactions as discourse that is accountable to knowledge, reasoning, and shared understanding.
+Given that the dataset analyzed here consists of dialogue-based interactions (including simulations with LLM tutors), we operationalize these dimensions at the level of paired exchanges between the preceding student turn and a tutor response, allowing us to capture not only correctness and reasoning but also local forms of uptake within the interaction \cite{suresh-etal-2022-talkmoves}.
+In this framework, effective tutors not only evaluate correctness but also elicit, probe, and build on learners' reasoning while remaining responsive to their contributions.

-Two instructional features capture tutors’ use of pedagogically salient discourse moves commonly observed in instructional contexts \cite{suresh-etal-2022-talkmoves}.
-Pressing for accuracy indicates whether a response explicitly challenges or prompts the student to reconsider the correctness of their answer, for example by questioning assumptions or highlighting inconsistencies.
-Restating or revoicing captures whether the tutor reformulates the student’s reasoning or answer in their own words, a strategy often used to clarify understanding and foreground misconceptions.
-These features are operationalized as probabilistic scores reflecting the likelihood of the respective instructional moves in each response using a pre-trained transformers model\footnote{\url{https://huggingface.co/StanfordSCALE/tutor_talkmoves_roberta_large_classifier}}.
+Pressing for accuracy indicates whether a response explicitly challenges or prompts the learner to reconsider the correctness of their answer, for example by questioning assumptions or highlighting inconsistencies.
+Pressing for reasoning captures whether the tutor prompts the learner to explain, justify, or elaborate on their thinking, thereby making underlying reasoning processes explicit.
+Uptake (as restating or revoicing) reflects whether the tutor reformulates the learner's response in their own words, a strategy that both clarifies understanding and demonstrates responsiveness to the learner's contribution.

+These features are operationalized as probabilistic scores reflecting the likelihood of the respective instructional moves in each response, using a transformer-based text-pair classification model that takes the student turn and the corresponding tutor response as input.

+We train a RoBERTa large model \cite{liu2019roberta} on the TalkMoves dataset \cite{suresh-etal-2022-talkmoves} to identify tutor discursive moves (see Table \ref{tab:model_test_result} for the performance metric of the model).

 We use the probabilistic outputs of classifiers as continuous features to represent the degree to which each response exhibits a given instructional or linguistic feature, rather than converting classifier outputs to discrete labels.
 This allows us to capture graded variation in both binary and multiclass settings and avoids information loss from thresholding.
 This approach is consistent with recent work that leverages classifier probabilities as continuous indicators in downstream statistical analyses \cite{lasser2025collective}.
+Validation of this approach, including contrasting examples and additional human annotations, is provided in the Appendix (see Tables \ref{tab:classifier_eval} and \ref{tab:ex_response}).

 \paragraph{Linguistic Features}